Free Monad - Interpreter pattern in F#

 I do not think it is necessary, the free monad helps in binding the elements of the DSL.

-The same can be achieved just by adding the Return
+The same can be achieved just by adding the Return option to the DSL.

 Here is the same implementation with just the DSL type: